-Public interest standing.
-The proposed law codifies case law in traditional mandamus that a person who lacks private interest standing may nonetheless sue to vindicate the public interest.48 This promotes the policy of allowing a citizen to ensure that a government body does not impair or defeat the purpose of legislation establishing a public right.
-The proposed law adds safeguards to public interest standing by requiring the person to reside or conduct business in the agency's jurisdiction, requires that the person will adequately protect the public interest, and requires the person first to request the agency to correct its action.
+interest.49 This promotes the policy of allowing a citizen to ensure that a government body does not impair or defeat the purpose of legislation establishing a public right.
+The proposed law adds safeguards to public interest standing by requiring the person to reside or conduct business in the agency's jurisdiction, requires that the person will adequately protect the public interest, and requires the person first to request the agency to correct its action and to show that the agency has not done so within a reasonable time.

-The proposed law does not affect the rule that a plaintiff in a taxpayer's suit to restrain illegal or wasteful expenditures49 has standing without the need to show any individual harm.
+The proposed law provides that a taxpayers' suit to restrain illegal or wasteful expenditures50 must be brought under the proposed law, and continues the rule that a plaintiff in such an action has standing without the need to show any individual harm